Shopping Cart

 • About 100 different varieties of apples are grown commercially in the United States.

-• A bushel of apples typically weighs about 42 lbs.
+• A bushel of apples typically weighs between 40-42 lbs.

 • Apples are grown commercially in 36 states.